What Does Buildings

 Unoccupied Property (60+ days)

-Extended unoccupancy (typically 60+ days) may void or limit coverage unless declared.
+Extended unoccupancy may void or limit coverage unless declared to your insurer.

 Illegal Activity